chomeyama/DualCycleGAN/README.md

 # Dual-CycleGAN for NonParallel High-Quality Audio Super-Resolution

-This repositry provides official pytorch implementation of [Dual-CycleGAN]().<br>
+This repositry provides official pytorch implementation of [Dual-CycleGAN](https://arxiv.org/abs/2210.15887).<br>
 Specifically, Dual-CycleGAN enables you to train a high-quality super resolution (SR) model (e.g., 16kHz -> 48kHz) only with low-resolution audio signals of the target domain with high-resolution audio signals of another domain.

-Please check the [demo](https://chomeyama.github.io/DualCycleGAN-Demo/) for more information.
+Please check the [DEMO](https://chomeyama.github.io/DualCycleGAN-Demo/) for more information.

 ## Environment setup